edemotte/code-challenge/README.md

 * Backend does not retrieve data on first request.
 * Error with checking message counter logic

-(Requirements which I was not able to develop)
+(Requirements which I was not able to develop due to time constraints)
 * Switch between 1 hour and 1 day time intervals.
 * Allow users to enter new hex messages via the web application form.